Last updated on August 29, 2020 by Dan Nanni

 Nmap is popular network scanner software that can actively probe a particular host or a network to infer in-depth information about them.
-Nmap can conduct host discovery, service detection, OS version identification, port scanning, network stack fingerprinting, etc. While Nmap itself is a command-line utility, you can run it along with its GUI front-end called Zenmap, which improves usability of the Nmap tool.
+Nmap can conduct host discovery, service detection, OS version identification, port scanning, network stack fingerprinting, etc. While Nmap itself is a versatile command-line utility, you can run it along with its GUI front-end called Zenmap, which improves usability of the Nmap tool.

 In this tutorial, I will describe how to scan particular hosts or networks by using Nmap GUI.

 To install Zenmap on Debian, Ubuntu or Linux Mint:

 To install Zenmap on Fedora, CentOS or RHEL:

 To launch Nmap GUI, run the following command with root privilege.

 The following screenshot shows the main window of Zenmap.

 Using Zenmap interface, you can probe a particular host.
 Fill in the IP address or host name of a destination host in

 Target field, and choose a desired scan profile from